 I'm definitely not the only one in fashion who notices this clear juxtaposition.
 Director of Vogue Runway Nicole Phelps uploaded a row of diverse runway shots on the day of the 2017 VS show, all of which celebrate diversity in body type, age, and clothing taste (i.e., modest dressing).
 "In honor of the Victoria's Secret Fashion Show, a reminder, courtesy of Chromat and Becca McCharen-Tran, that the battle for true diversity on the runway is ongoing. #SizeDiversity," she wrote.

 Is Time Running Out?

 Has Victoria's Secret always been lacking in size diversity?
 Well, not exactly.
 Throughout the years, there have been some iconic Angels, such as Naomi Campbell, Heidi Klum, and Tyra Banks, who were more shapely than shockingly thin.
 But as the years passed and these supermodels hung up their wings — Naomi and Tyra in 2005 and Heidi in 2009 — the media began to embrace an increasingly svelte woman.
 Victoria's Secret put her on a pedestal by featuring this idealized figure in all its ads and certainly on all its runways.
 This single-track version of unattainable perfection is what Victoria's Secret continues to publicize today.

 A company as big as Victoria's Secret can and should have an answer for the rest of us, and it should start with the spectacle that is the runway show.
 It didn't happen in LA in 2006, in Miami in 2008, in London in 2014, nor in Paris in 2016.
-It's 2017 and it didn't happen in Shanghai.
+In 2017 it didn't happen in Shanghai, and not in 2018 in New York.
 The model lineups on those catwalks all looked the same to me.
 I don't know about my gift cards, but I wonder: what's the expiration date on this same old show where body diversity is never a theme?